 Now we are getting close to the Last Great Day—the day of Judgment.

 The one-thousand-year reign of Christ on the earth is the 7th one-thousand-year day.
 It is a thousand-years-long Sabbath rest.
 There will be rest from war.
 There will be rest from Satan's influence.
 And after the 7th one-thousand-year day comes the 8th day following Satan's exit after him being tossed into the Lake of Fire, signifying that he is not going to be around to bother anybody.
 Going into fire symbolizes that.
 It is something you go into and you do not come out of.
-Though Satan may live beyond that, I am not concerned about that right now.
 Once he goes into the Lake of Fire, that is God's signal that is it.
 No more troubles from him.
 The Feast of Tabernacles takes us that far.

 Let us go to Revelation 20, verse 5, and verses 11 through 13.
 This is a very familiar Scripture.
 We have just passed through a resurrection.